philgyford/vagrant-heroku-cedar-16-python/README.md

 To change the version of Postgres (and PostGIS, if you're using GeoDjango), edit the variable(s) in `config/vagrant/postgresql_setup.sh`.

-The process above will set up a postgres database and user, but not populate the database.
+The process above will set up a postgres database and user, and run Django migrations, but not populate the database.
 Database name, username and password are set in `config/vagrant.yml`.

 If you have a `pg_dump` dump file, put it in the same directory as your Django project and then: